aspose-slides/Aspose.Slides-Documentation/java/getting-started/installation/_index.md

 {{% /alert %}}

-## **System Requirements**

-### **Operating Systems**
-Aspose.Slides for Java supports any operating system that runs the Java runtime including, but not limited:

-- Microsoft Windows desktop and server operating systems
-- Linux (Ubuntu, openSUSE, CentOS and others)
-- Unix
-- Mac OS X

-### **Java Versions**
-Aspose.Slides for Java supports the following Java versions:

-- J2SE 6.0 (1.6)
-- J2SE 7.0 (1.7)
-- J2SE 8.0 (1.8)
-- JDK9
-- JDK10
-- JDK11
+## **Installing and configuring Java**
+Java is a popular programming language that allows you run programs on many platforms.
+The following link provides complete information on installing and configuring Java on all operating systems: https://java.com/.

 ## **Installing Aspose.Slides for Java from Maven Repository**
 Aspose hosts all Java APIs on [Maven repository](https://repository.aspose.com/repo/com/aspose/).
 You can easily use [Aspose.Slides for Java](https://repository.aspose.com/repo/com/aspose/aspose-slides/) API directly in your Maven Projects with simple configurations.

 ### **Specify Maven Repository Configuration**
-First, you need to specify Aspose Maven Repository configuration / location in your Maven pom.xml as follows:
+First, you need to specify Aspose Maven Repository configuration/location in your Maven pom.xml as follows:

 ``` xml
 <repositories>